 AI Generated Analysis | Feedback

-General Motors (GM) operates in several significant addressable markets for its main products and services.
-The market sizes for these key areas are outlined below:
+General Motors (GM) participates in several significant addressable markets for its main products and services across various global regions.

 Commercial Vehicles